forwardemail/forwardemail.net/app/views/privacy/index.md

 ## Additional Disclosures

-* This site is protected by Cloudflare and its [Privacy Policy](https://www.cloudflare.com/privacypolicy/) and [Terms of Service](https://www.cloudflare.com/website-terms/) apply.
+This site is protected by Cloudflare and its [Privacy Policy](https://www.cloudflare.com/privacypolicy/) and [Terms of Service](https://www.cloudflare.com/website-terms/) apply.
-* This site is protected by hCaptcha and its [Privacy Policy](https://www.hcaptcha.com/privacy) and [Terms of Service](https://www.hcaptcha.com/terms) apply.